 If you’re interested in the history of the State of Israel, stop at Independence Hall (Rothschild Blvd 16) where Ben Gurion made his famous speech declaring the establishment of the State of Israel.
 The hall looks like it did during Ben Gurion’s speech and there’s also a movie and a small display.

-The entire street has Bauhaus buildings, some better preserved than others.
+The entire street has Bauhaus buildings – this is the classic White City of Tel Aviv – some better preserved than others.
 In fact, most of the pictures in this post were taken along Rothschild Blvd.
 You may want to cross from the main path to the pavements of either side of you, just to take a few more pictures.
 The small streets on both sides of the main avenue are also classic “White City” streets.
 Wandering around these will bring you closer to more Bauhaus buildings.
 In fact, if you have the time, go through the parallel Echad Ha’am street for some great examples of bauhaus architecture.

 2. Kikar HaBima